thxmos/SaaStarter/README.md

 - dont make server actions ingest forms, process forms from client components
 - layout to prevent page scrolling when unecessary
 - clean error handling, let some things silently fail and have good error logs
-- dont need to store as much info in product maybe just the ids, make stripe actions to access needed data
+- dont need to store as much info in product maybe just the ids, make stripe actions to access needed data (actually maybe itd be good to have if moving to another platform and wanting to keep prod data)
+- move all stripe webhooks into helper function files? products.helpers.ts, prices.helpers.ts or something more modular

 ### Theme Gen